Endodontist in Houston, TX

 - During another visit to your Houston dentist, you will have a crown or other covering placed to protect it and allow it to be restored completely.

 - Occasionally, if the structure of the tooth is insufficient, your dentist may need to place a post inside your tooth.
 This helps hold the structure of the tooth in place.

 Following your endodontic procedure, you may experience some tenderness of the tooth and jaw area.
 This is normal and not a cause for alarm.
 The discomfort should respond well to over-the-counter medications and subside in a few days.
 You should contact your Houston endodontist office if you develop severe pain or swelling.

 Medical Center Dental

-Once your tooth has been fully repaired with an endodontic procedure by the endodontists at Medical Center Dental, it can last as long as your natural teeth if you take care of it like you would any other tooth.
+Once your tooth has been fully repaired with an endodontic procedure by the endodontists at Medical Center Dental Group, it can last as long as your natural teeth if you take care of it like you would any other tooth.
 Our staff is more than happy to answer all of your dental questions.
-Please schedule a consultation with us today.
+Please schedule a consultation at our Houston office today.